Grain & Malt Handling

 BULK BAG UNLOADERS

-Using compressed air, pneumatic conveyors are for larger breweries.
+Using compressed air, pneumatic conveyors are for larger breweries or silo fill lines.
 They can move grain upwards of 4000 feet per minute but are expensive and very hard on product, especially malt.
 For this reason they’re typically used silo-mill or at low pressure between truck and silo.

 Grist cases are mini silos which relax mill schedules by staging grain after grinding and before mashing.
 This steel vessel is particularly crucial when a brewhouse shares a floor with the mill room.
-We make them to order with custom shapes, colors, and features.
+They’re made-to-order with custom shapes, colors, and features.
+Learn More Here.

 SPENT GRAIN PUMPS

 Spent grain is heavy and rich in bacteria as it was soaked but not boiled.
 Pumps are expensive but keep the workspace clean, save backs, reduce labor, and mitigiate liability.
 Because of inevitable dry runs and moisture inconsistency, we only recommend XERIC pumps.
 Learn More Here.

 Spent grain silos are smooth-walled stainless or powder-coated mild steel with steep (typically 60°) bottoms.
 Ideally they will be raised enough that trucks can get under them and will store 2 days’-worth of grain in case pick-ups are missed or there are unexpected increases in production.

 Small, contained mill rooms can get by with frequent cleaning, but excessive airborne debris is hard on the lungs and creates cleanliness and safety issues, particularly when wet.
 Our solutions reduce hazards and always satisfy the latest NFPA regulations.